 Understanding Collision Repair From Head To Tow

 How could you avoid getting cheated when you get a tow?
-There are numerous rights you have as a consumer, and some clever things you ought to know to prevent a towing operator from taking advantage of you.
+There are some rights you have as a consumer, and some clever things you ought to know to prevent a towing operator from taking advantage of you.

-Car Craft Chesterfield recommends the following:
+Car Craft Auto Body recommends the following: